ishanshah001/everyday-notes/economics/schools_of_economics.md

-# Crash Course Economics: Schools of Economic Thought
+# Schools of Economic Thought

 ## Introduction